test65536/untitled/README.md

 # pyhton3
-crc16 is use to crc16/modbus.
+crc16 is used to crc16/modbus.
 lcm_seq is use to lcm of a seq. more than two munbers.